POSTED BY: Center for Environmental Management of Military Lands (CEMML)

 · Proficiency with Microsoft Office Suite.

-- Highly qualified candidate will possess greater than three (3) years of professional work experience that demonstrates proficiency in archaeology, including research design, mitigation plans, fieldwork, analysis, and report writing.
+· Highly qualified candidate will possess greater than three (3) years of professional work experience that demonstrates proficiency in all aspects of archaeological research, including research design, mitigation plans, fieldwork, analysis, and report writing.

-- Experience conducting Phase I and II field investigations and authoring reports and other documentation for state and local level review.
+· Experience conducting and supervising Phase I and II field investigations and authoring reports and other documentation for state and local level review.

-- Highly qualified candidate will also demonstrate professional expertise in working with Federal historic preservation laws and regulations that govern cultural resource management (e.g., the National Historic Preservation Act).
+· Highly qualified candidate will also demonstrate professional expertise in working with Federal historic preservation laws and regulations that govern cultural resource management (e.g., the National Historic Preservation Act) and related laws of the State of Hawaii (e.g., HRS 6-E).

-- Demonstrated knowledge of cultural resource issues on U.S. military installations and Department of Defense and U.S. Army policies and processes related to cultural resources management, as gained through working for, or with, the Department of Defense.
+· The most highly qualified candidate will demonstrate knowledge of cultural resource issues on U.S. military installations and Department of Defense and U.S. Army polices and processes related to cultural resources management, as gained through working for, or with, the Department of Defense.

-- Excellent communication skills, organizational skills, and the ability to work with a wide range of data and meet deadlines.
+· Excellent written and verbal communication, organizational skills, and the ability to work with a wide range of data and meet deadlines.

 Annual salary range $66,000 – $86,000, commensurate with experience and qualifications.
-Relocation expenses may be available, conditions apply.
+Relocation expenses are available, conditions apply.

 HOW TO APPLY